USRSE/rse-escience-2022/pages/call.md

 revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
 Our website will then provide links to the self-published documents.

-Accepted submitters will also be invited to present at the workshop, after which there will be a short panel discussion and then breakout sessions with the larger group of attendees.
+Accepted submitters will also be invited to present in-person at the workshop, after which there will be a short panel discussion and then breakout sessions with the larger group of attendees.